sanshao85/tideterm/CONTRIBUTING.md

 ### wsh

 wsh can be found at [`/cmd/wsh`](./cmd/wsh/).
-It serves two purposes: it functions as a CLI tool for controlling Wave from the command line and it functions as a server on remote machines to facilitate multiplexing terminal sessions over a single connection and streaming files between the remote host and the local host.
+It serves two purposes: it functions as a CLI tool for controlling TideTerm from the command line and it functions as a server on remote machines to facilitate multiplexing terminal sessions over a single connection and streaming files between the remote host and the local host.
 This process does not hot-reload, you will need to manually kill the dev instance and rerun it to apply changes.

 Communication between wavesrv and wsh is handled by wshrpc via either forwarded domain socket or WebSocket, depending on what the remote host supports.